wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 After registering your token on the source chain, the next step is to select the target chain—the blockchain where you want the wrapped version of your token to exist.
 This step connects your token to its destination network.

 1. Choose the blockchain where you want the token to be bridged (target chain)
-2. Connect your wallet for the target chain
+2. Connect your wallet to the target chain
 3. Click **Next** to finalize the registration process

 <img src="/docs/images/tutorials/multichain-tokens/multichain-token-2.webp" alt="Target Chain Registration Screen" style="width: 80%;">

 ## Step 3: Send an Attestation
 Attestation is a key step in the process.
-It verifies your token’s metadata, ensuring it is properly recognized on the target chain’s blockchain explorer (e.g., [Etherscan](https://etherscan.io/){target=\_blank}).
+It verifies your token’s metadata, ensuring it is correctly recognized on the target chain’s blockchain explorer (e.g., [Etherscan](https://etherscan.io/){target=\_blank}).

 1. Click **Attest** to initiate the attestation process
 2. Approve the transaction in your wallet when prompted